bfeitknecht/vault/sem3/TI/UE/bf/TI-bf-u06.md

 ## (b)
 ![[TI-e-u06.pdf#page=1&rect=96,292,532,311|TI-e-u06, p.1]]

+We consider a case distinction on the word, since the language $L$ is the union of two languages.

-+ case distinction on word type
++ case distinction on word type because of language union